peppertech/OracleJETWorkshop2019/part1.md

 # Workshop: Develop a Web Component for Visual Builder Interaction with Oracle ERP
-This workshop shows how to create a Web Component for use within an Oracle JET application or within Visual Builder, containing a JET Timeline component that will read data from an Oracle ERP Service, showing invoice information.
+This workshop shows how to create a Web Component for use within an Oracle JET Core application or within Visual Builder, containing a JET Timeline component that will read data from an Oracle ERP Service, showing invoice information.

 ## Part 1: Get Started